Overthinking: How To Stop It?

 Practical Tips to Stop Overthinking and Improve Well-Being

-Questioning Negative Thoughts
+Question Negative Thoughts

 Overthinking can occur as a result of negative thoughts.
-When someone observes overthinking, they should pause and question the validity of their thoughts.
+When someone notices overthinking, they should pause and question the validity of their thoughts.
 Are they valid to overthink?
 Or are they based on facts?
 Reconstructing these irrational thoughts into more positive ones can help to stop overthinking.

-Setting a Time Limit to Make Decisions
+Set a Time Limit to Make Decisions

-Focusing on What Can Be Changed
+Focus on What Can Be Done

-Practicing Self-Compassion to Manage Self-criticism
+Practice Self-Compassion to Reduce Self-criticism

 Final Thoughts